 Old Bunyard was born in Kent’s county town, attended primary schools in Maidstone, Kingsgate, and Tunstall, and went to Maidstone Grammar School.
-After four years at Oxford and fifteen in London, he returned to Kent, and has lived near Ashford for nearly three decades.
+After four years at Oxford and fifteen in London, he returned to Kent, and has lived near Ashford for three decades.

 He spent years visiting countless places of interest around Kent with his family, followed Maidstone United on its travels to every corner of the county in its Kent League years, and explored Canterbury many a time while both his children were at school there.